ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/99a-quiz.md

 ::: hints
 - A type with only 1 simple type is just a simple type.
 There is a better answer to this question.
-- An ADT is the realization of a data type, including the type and the operations allowed on the type.
+- An ADT is the realisation of a data type, including the type and the operations allowed on the type.
 - An object is an instance of a class.
 :::
 ::::::::::::::::::::::::::::::